In this step by step tutorial, we are going take a look at how to split first and last name in excel with detailed examples.

 We know how to split first and last name in excel using formulas.
 Great !

-How to separate middle name in excel using formulas:
+How to separate the middle name in excel using formulas:

 I’ve seen few comments asking how to split middle name using formulas.
 So here is a tutorial for that.